While this list is not complete, here are some helpful pages with different resources on them!

 Resources for Sensory Products

-- Weighted blankets and lap pads (a bit expensive)
+- Weighted blankets and lap pads (expensive but well-made)

 - Sensory tools, mostly chewables